davidthings/jebrish/README.md

 ```

 Compilation on a reasonable machine with a reasonable internet connection should take about 30 minutes.

+It may stop for various reasons - there may be a missing host tool, or perhaps a package didn't download correctly.
+Check the output.
+Mostly the culprit will be readily identifiable.

 At the end of the process you should have a file `output/images/sdcard.img` which you can write to an SD card and boot on your device.